 She holds a PhD in Design (Sound Design), from IUAV, University of Venice, a BA+MA in Musicology form the University of Bologna and in Music and New Technologies from the Conservatory of Florence and the Royal Conservatory of The Hague.
 She studied sound design for cinema, acousmatic and electroacoustic composition with Trevor Wishart, Natasha Barrett, Beatryz Ferreyra, Alain Savouret.

 She has also explored vocal expression through workshops such as: Druphad singing with Amelia Cuni and Francesca Cassio, Throat Singing with Trang Quang Hai, Dancing Voice/Singing Body with Meredith Monk, and Circular Choir with Christian Woltz.
 Since 2004 she collaborated with the label Alga Marghen.

-Her sound works have been performed in Italy, Germany, Belgium, Austria, France, Canada, United States, UK.
+Her sound works have been performed in Italy, Germany, Belgium, Austria, France, Greece, Canada, United States, UK.